bparanj/crystal/electronics/book/ideal-component.md

 This ideal slide switch would perform its function (circuit state control) with perfect reliability and durability, eliminating the mechanical and environmental limitations of traditional switches, in line with TRIZ's concept of ideality.

-From the TRIZ perspective, an ideal electronic circuit follows the principle of *Ideality*, which focuses on delivering maximum useful function with minimal negative effects, complexity, and resource consumption.
+From the TRIZ perspective, an ideal electronic circuit follows the principle of Ideality, which focuses on delivering maximum useful function with minimal negative effects, complexity, and resource consumption.

 For an electronic circuit, the key considerations are: